nandral/apollo-graphql-sql-mongo-rest/README.md

 ```

-and hit the play button (cmd-return), then you should get this on the right side should show some sample data served from GraphQL Server which aggregates data from SQL, MongoDB and REST API.
+and hit the play button (cmd-return), then you should get response on the right side, showing some sample data served from GraphQL Server which aggregates data from SQL, MongoDB and REST API.

 ## Getting started